5 Most Common Citizenship Types

 - €700,000 investment in residential real estate, or enter into a rental agreement at a minimum value of €16,000 per annum, which must be maintained for five years

-- €10,000 donation to a registered philanthropic, cultural, sport, scientific, animal welfare, or artistic non-governmental approved organization or society Antigua and Barbuda citizenship by investment
+- €10,000 donation to a registered philanthropic, cultural, sports, scientific, animal welfare, or artistic non-governmental organization (NGO) approved by the Community Malta Agency

-Antigua and Barbuda
+2. Antigua and Barbuda

 Antigua and Barbuda citizenship by investment is one of the easiest ways to obtain dual citizenship.
-With a starting investment of $230,000, eligible applicants can secure second citizenship and a passport in just four to six months.
+With a starting investment of $230,000, eligible applicants can secure dual citizenship and a passport in just four to six months.

 This Caribbean country is an attractive option for foreign investors due to its favorable tax regime, including no capital gains tax, inheritance tax, or worldwide income tax.
 It also offers significant travel freedom with visa-free access to over 140 countries.